ThinkUpLLC/ThinkUp/docs/source/userguide/settings/plugins/facebook.rst

 Add a Facebook user profile to ThinkUp
 --------------------------------------

-Once the Facebook plugin has been configured, to add a Facebook user to ThinkUp, click on the "Connect with Facebook" button to add your user account.
+Click on the "Authorize ThinkUp on Facebook" button to add your Facebook user account to ThinkUp.
+This button will only appear if the Facebook plugin is configured.

 Add a Facebook page to ThinkUp
 ------------------------------